 Commercial banks followed the central banks lower, dropping rates paid on savings, checking & money market accounts close to zero.
 In many cases fees were also added to formerly free account features, requiring a set minimum balance to bypass fees.
 Some accounts even started charging "analysis fees" for inbound deposits.
 One of the biggest US banks went so far as creating millions of fake customer accounts to hit internal growth targets.
 Many such accounts were opened without the consumer's consent & had junk fees charged against them for not meeting minimum balance requirements or being inactive.

 Asset prices have in many cases doubled or tripled from the 2009 lows.
-Unemployment across the United States has fallen below 4%.
-The Federal Reserve has lifted rates a half-dozen times as the recovery has become self-sustaining.
+Unemployment across the United States fell to a low of 3.5% until the COVID-19 crisis caused a record spike.
+The Federal Reserve lifted rates a half-dozen times as the recovery had seem to have become self-sustaining until the COVID-19 crisis destroyed the global economy.

 |Date||Fed Funds Rate||Discount Rate||Vote|